digital-asset/daml/docs/source/daml/intro/7_Composing.rst

 Next up
 -------

 The model presented here is safe and sound so we could deploy it to production and start trading.
-But the development of an application doesn't end there.
-In :doc:`8_Upgrading` you will learn how to upgrade an already running applicaiton to enhance it with new features.
-In that context you'll learn a bit more about the architecture of DAML, about dependencies, and identifiers as well.
+But the journey doesn't stop there.
+In :doc:`8_Dependencies` you will learn how to extend an already running application to enhance it with new features.
+In that context you'll learn a bit more about the architecture of DAML, about dependencies, and identifiers.